 CTPS has been making photographic history since it was founded in 1890

-The Cape Town Photographic Club was the first amateur member-based photographic society in South Africa, founded on 30 October 1890.
+The Cape Town Photographic Club was the second amateur member-based photographic society in South Africa (after the Kimberley Photographic Club), founded on 30 October 1890, and is the oldest still in existence.
 The name was changed to the Cape Town Photographic Society (CTPS) in 1893.

 Going on photographic outings â including weekends away â have been a much-enjoyed aspect of being a CTPS member since the earliest days when âhorsepowerâ was required to move the heavy photographic equipment around.